 OTHER NOTABLE CLOSURES

-All parks and recreation spaces within the town of Yarmouth are closed until further notice.
+A number of parks and recreation spaces within the town of Yarmouth remain closed until further notice.
 CLICK HERE for full details.

 Mariners Centre is closed to the public.
 The Yarmouth Airport is closed to public entry.
 Waste Check offices are also closed.